Estimated reading time: 16 minutes

 If you avoid doing the necessary developmental work of this stage, you get sneaky.
 One or both partners “check out” and dis-invest from the relationship, rather than be truthful with the other about their unhappiness.
 Lies, infidelity, misrepresenting finances happen in this stage.
 Power struggles become entrenched or gridlocked.
 You do unethical things, and you take liberties without caring how it affects your partner.
 You look for emotional intimacy or sexual gratification outside the relationship, rather than identifying what you desire and addressing this with your partner.
 Developing your self becomes more important than developing the relationship.

-Once again, getting expert help during this stage from a qualified couple’s counsellor, a mature mentor couple or a wise friend, family or community member, can help you move through the stages of intimacy into stage four.
+Once again, getting expert help during this stage from a qualified couple’s coach, a mature mentor couple or a wise friend, family or community member, can help you move through the stages of intimacy into stage four.

 Stage Four – Reconnecting/Rapprochement